Creating Christmas Super Savers!

 Set up jobs for regular earnings

 With all their goals set up, help children reach them by setting up jobs they can do to earn a little extra.
-With RoosterPLUS which we have just launched, you can assign a regular job to your kids, like cleaning their room, or give them a bigger task, like washing the car.
+With RoosterPLUS, you can assign a regular job to your kids, like cleaning their room, or give them a bigger task, like washing the car.
 Seeing the opportunities they have to earn a bit to put towards their goals will help them stay motivated.
 Or if you aren’t ready for that, give our printable reward chart a go.